-- (1) EGBC will facilitate the development, maintenance, and updating of a series of mandatory Regulatory Learning modules to enable - (a) a Professional Registrant to meet the requirement set out in section 7.6.3(3) of the Bylaws [Mandatory Continuing Education Hours, and Activities for Professional Registrants], and - (b) a non-practising Registrant or a life member or life limited licensee to meet the requirement set out in section 7.6.6(1)(b) of the Bylaws [Mandatory Continuing Education Hours and Activities for Non-Practising Individual Registrants]. - (2) The series of mandatory Regulatory Learning modules referred to in subsection (1) must be designed to ensure that there is at least one Regulatory Learning module in each Three-Year Rolling Period that focuses on Indigenous history, Indigenous engagement, and reconciliation as it relates to the Regulated Practice in British Columbia.
+- (1) EGBC will facilitate the development, maintenance, and updating of a series of mandatory Regulatory Learning modules to enable a Professional Registrant to meet the requirement set out in section 7.6.3(3) of the Bylaws [Mandatory Continuing Education Hours, and Activities for Professional Registrants]. - (2) The series of mandatory Regulatory Learning modules referred to in subsection (1) must be designed to ensure that there is at least one Regulatory Learning module in each Three-Year Rolling Period that focuses on Indigenous history, Indigenous engagement, and reconciliation as it relates to the Regulated Practice in British Columbia.